 The Ukrainian Weekly has been published continuously since 1933.

-In time, The Ukrainian Weekly, along with its publisher, expanded into Canada.
-Today its primary audience is in North America.
-However, the newspaper has subscribers literally around the globe, wherever there are readers interested in news about Ukraine and Ukrainians.
-For example, there are subscribers in such diverse places as India, Puerto Rico, Australia, South America, and nearly all the countries in Europe, including Ukraine.
+Today the newspaper’s primary audience is in North America.
+However, the newspaper has subscribers around the globe, wherever there are readers interested in news about Ukraine and Ukrainians.
+For example, there are subscribers in such diverse places as India, Puerto Rico, Australia, South America and nearly all the countries in Europe, including Ukraine

-With the re-establishment of Ukraine’s independence in 1991, came a renewed focus on Ukraine.
-The Ukrainian Weekly has a correspondent in Kyiv capital of Ukraine.
-Readers have consistently rated news from Ukraine as their No. 1 interest.
+With the movement toward independence in the late 1980s and the re-establishment of Ukraine’s independence in 1991, came a renewed focus on Ukrainians’ ancestral homeland.
+The Ukrainian Weekly has a correspondent in Kyiv, capital of Ukraine.
 Related to this is a marked increase in the number of non-Ukrainians subscribing to the newspaper – persons from all walks of life who are now interested in Ukraine for academic, business or other reasons.

-The Weekly has correspondents in major U.S. and Canadian cities and a group of free-lancers who contribute news and articles from various other countries.
+The Weekly also has correspondents and free-lancers in major U.S. and Canadian cities, as well as other countries.
 Thus, the newspaper reports on Ukrainian-related news from wherever there are Ukrainians.
-In addition, several notable scholars are regular contributors of analytical articles dealing with current events in Ukraine.
-Among our readers are many scholars, politicians and opinion leaders.
+In addition, notable scholars are regular contributors of analytical articles dealing with current events in Ukraine.

-In 1983, on the occasion of the 50th anniversary of the Great Famine in Ukraine, The Ukrainian Weekly editors compiled a special commemorative booklet called “The Great Famine in Ukraine: The Unknown Holocaust.”
-The 88-page publication included scholars’ articles about the Stalin-instigated Holodomor, eyewitness recollections and press accounts.
-A special issue of the newspaper devoted to that anniversary appears in PDF collection and in the Holodomor Section of this website.
+In 1983, on the occasion of the 50th anniversary of the Holodomor, The Ukrainian Weekly’s editors compiled a special commemorative booklet called “The Great Famine in Ukraine: The Unknown Holocaust.”
+The 88-page publication included scholars’ articles about the Holodomor, eyewitness recollections and press accounts.

-The newspaper annually publishes a year in review supplement of the major developments of the year.
+The newspaper annually publishes a “Year in Review” supplement covering the major developments of the year.